MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

     > _**Tip**: A column chart makes it easy to compare categories side by side._

 1. Above the selected column chart, select the **&#8595;** icon to turn on drill-down.
-Then in the chart, select the second column to drill down and see the revenue for the individual products in this category.
+Then in the chart, select any column to drill down and see the revenue for the individual products in this category.
 This capability is possible because you defined a hierarchy of categories and products.

     ![Screenshot showing a column chart drilled down to see products within a category.](images/drill-down.png)